 A note on getting here:

-You’ll enter the farm from the field just east of the junction of Drinkwater & North Roads in Kensington.
-Please note: there is another 178 Drinkwater Rd in Hampton Falls – don’t go there!
+You’ll enter the farm at the top of the hill - 178 Drinkwater Rd.
+Please note: the map shown on the ticketing app is incorrect!
+We're located just east of the intersection of North & Drinkwater Roads in Kensington.
+Also FYI: there is another 178 Drinkwater Rd in Hampton Falls – don’t go there!
 You’ll know you’re in the right place when you see the wind turbine up on the hill.
+The concert is behind our 280 year-old barn.

 See you at the farm!